wp-plugins/socials-ignited/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.7.2 =
+This version improves the use of defaults, and fixes some edge cases with the generated front-end CSS.

+= 1.7.1 =
+This version fixes a bug where only the generated CSS of the first Socials Ignited widget would get outputted (when multiple widgets existed).

 = 1.7 =
 WARNING - UPDATING FROM <= v1.6 TO >= v1.7 WILL RESULT IN YOUR FONT-BASED SOCIALS-IGNITED WIDGETS TO BE PERMANENTLY LOST.